5 best Royals players not in the Hall of Fame

-KANSAS CITY -- As we celebrate the release of the Baseball Hall of Fame ballot on Monday, let’s look at the best Royals in franchise history who are not Hall of Famers.
+KANSAS CITY -- With a new class of Hall of Famers set to be inducted into Cooperstown this summer -- including legendary scout and Negro Leagues Baseball Museum founder Buck O’Neil -- let’s look at the best Royals in franchise history who are not Hall of Famers.

 And it is a lengthy list, considering George Brett is the lone Royal in Cooperstown.